Honors College FAQ

 What if I am a transfer student?

 While most Honors students join the program as incoming freshmen, we also welcome transfer students and current students to apply.
-If you are coming in with 30 or more credits, we'll work with you individually to see if you can complete the program under an expedited "transfer plan" with a reduced number of required honors units and colloquia.
+If you are coming in with 30 or more credits, we'll award you prior learning points and work with you individually to see if you can complete the program with a reduced number colloquia and engagement events.
 If you're passionate about joining, we can usually find a way to make things work without slowing down your progress to graduation or requiring you to take additional credits.

 I'm a non-traditional student who is returning to school ... will I feel out of place in Honors?